ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

       taxonomy it MUST NOT contain a `context` field.
     * MAY contain a text field `featurewiki` that contains links to relevant articles in the feature wiki.
-    * MUST contain a field 'javascript' if the method represents an UI component and the implementation of the component uses a javascript library other than jquery and bootstrap or if the component is not yet implemented but a javascript lib other than jquery and bootstrap is planned to be used, where
+    * MUST contain a field `javascript` if the method represents an UI component and the implementation of the component uses a javascript library other than jquery and bootstrap or if the component is not yet implemented but a javascript lib other than jquery and bootstrap is planned to be used, where